machineghost/docs/docs/roadmap.md

 ## Installation

-* Add a feature to Ubiquity to toggle between minimal install and complete install.
-Pop!\_OS will use the minimal install while other Ubuntu flavors can use the complete install.
+* Add a feature to Ubiquity to toggle between "minimal" and "complete" Ubiquity.
+Pop!\_OS will use minimal while other Ubuntu flavors can use the complete.
 * Use GNOME Initial Setup for user configuration
 * Add nvidia driver to the installation media